LIS501/syllabi/md/CourseMaterials.md

 # Course Materials
-There is no required textbook for this course; required articles and book chapters are available electronically, through the UIUC Library's electronic reserves system (<https://reserves.library.illinois.edu/ares/>), the UIUC Library's e-journals search tool (<http://openurl.library.uiuc.edu/sfxlcl3/az>), or the open Web (as indicated).
+There is no required textbook for this course; required readings are available electronically through the university library or the open Web (as indicated).

 The textbook *The Discipline of Organizing* by Robert J. Glushko is recommended for those new to the field.
 It provides a discussion of many of the concepts we will discuss in class, and can be accessed online at